AlicanAkkus/WSCEP/README.md

 At the end of the last meetup, we will deliver "**Certification of Attendance**" to the participants for whom completes 8 out of 10 meetups minimum.

+## Language

+All slides and materials are English, but the instructors will speak in Turkish.

 ### Location

 Meetups will happen at **Craftbase's office at Nidakule Göztepe**.
 Check where the location is from [Google Maps](https://goo.gl/maps/cfUZaPFvw7L2) or [Yandex Maps](https://yandex.com.tr/maps/-/CBR3iUcs0B)